dosipod/SrWiki/WLED-Custom-effects.md

 * No sliders
 * Run only simple programs.
 As this tool is developed step by step, more complex programs can be run later.

-# Programming your own effects
+# Create your own Custom Effects

 A wled program typically looks like this: